mikkokallio/gomokuai/doc/testing.md

 ## Performance testing

-Optimizing gomoku AI means finding a balance between the speed (measured in average milliseconds / turn) and skill of the AI (percentage of winning vs losing vs draws).
+Optimizing gomoku AI's performance means finding a balance between the speed (measured in average milliseconds / turn) and skill of the AI (percentage of winning vs losing vs draws).

 ### Speed